 Only diesel smoke is measured.
 The ELR cycles 1 to 3 are defined by fixed-speed and variable-load sampling.

-The random sampling (cycle 4) is represented by a random speed and random initial load.
+The random sampling (cycle 4) is represented by a random

 Smoke measurements during the sampling must not exceed 20% of the highest value of speeds or more than 5% of the limit value.
 The largest value is selected.